ScanLab-ossi/DynamicRandomGraphs/README.md

 DynamicRandomGraph provides implementations of dynamic networks in Python.
 It deals with the efficient generation of random dynamic (also known as *temporal*) networks.

+The package was first demonstrated in a lecture entitled " R[educing temporal density reduces total infection rate](https://www.youtube.com/watch?v=gUyP7etPPvE)" given at the "Networks2021" conference.

 <!-- GETTING STARTED -->